-For the Indian Administrative Service, the Indian Foreign Service and the Indian Police Service.
-A candidate must be a citizen of India.
+For the Indian Administrative Service (IAS), the Indian Foreign Service (IFS), and the Indian Police Service (IPS).
+A UPSC aspirant must be a citizen of India.
 For other services, a candidate must be either:-

 (II) Age Limits -

 - A UPSC aspirant must have attained the age of twenty-one years & must not have attained the age of thirty-two years on the 01/08/2020, i.e., he/she must not have been born earlier than 02/08/1988 & not later than 01/08/1999.
 Requisite action to make corresponding changes in respective Rules and Regulations pertaining to various other services is being taken separately.

 - The upper age limit mentioned above will be relaxable:

 - up to a maximum of 5 - years if an aspirant belongs to an SC or an ST;